SergProgMan/cats/README.md

-# cats
+# Cats

-- [x] Регистрация, Авторизация, Вход.
+- [x] Registration, Authorization, Login.
-- [x] Главная страница - коты всех авторов. Каждый кот это изображение, имя, имя автора (и ссылка на его котов), дата публикации.
+- [x] Homepage - cats from all authors.
+Each cat has an image, name, author's name (and a link to their cats), and publication date.
-- [x] Страница одного автора. Аналогично главной, но коты только одного автора.
+- [x] Author's page.
+Similar to the homepage, but only cats from one author.
-- [X] Страница для редактирования своих данных (email, пароль).
+- [X] Page for editing personal data (email, password).
-- [x] Страница для редактирования своих котов, а именно редактирование и удаление.
+- [x] Page for editing own cats, including editing and deletion.
-## Расширенная версия
+## Advanced Version
-- [x] Возможность комментирования котов другими авторизованными пользователями.
+- [x] Ability for authorized users to comment on cats.
-- [x] Возможность голосования за кота (+1 / -1) и учет его рейтинга.
+- [x] Ability to vote for a cat (+1 / -1) and track its rating.
-- [x] Защита от накрутки и учет голосов в базе. Запрет повторного голосования. То есть необходимо сохранять данные о голосовании конкретного пользователя за кота.
+- [x] Protection against manipulation and storing votes in the database.
+Prevent duplicate voting.
+It is necessary to save the specific user's voting data for a cat.
-- [ ] Страница с ТОП10 котов. Сортировка по рейтингу от пользователей.
+- [ ] Top 10 cats page.
+Sorting based on user ratings.
-- [x] Добавить на главную страницу данные о погоде в Одессе используя любой API погоды.
+- [x] Add weather data for Odessa to the homepage using any weather API.
-- [x] Добавить на главную данные о курсах валют используя любой сервис из интернета.
+- [x] Add currency exchange rates data to the homepage using any internet service.
-- [x] Добавить виджет "Последние комментарии" на главную.
+- [x] Add a "Latest Comments" widget to the homepage.
-## Технические требования
+## Technical Requirements
-- [x] Для хранения данных использовать MySQL.
+- [x] Use MySQL for data storage.
-- [x] Для хранения файлов использовать файловую систему.
+- [x] Use the file system for storing files.
-- [x] Использование ООП, а именно наследования, интерфейсов, абстрактных классов и т.д.
+- [x] Use object-oriented programming, including inheritance, interfaces, abstract classes, etc.
-- [x] Одна точка входа (EndPoint) и роутинг.
+- [x] Single entry point (EndPoint) and routing.
-- [x] Использование MVC.
+- [x] Use MVC (Model-View-Controller) pattern.
-- [x] Выложить свой проект в свой github аккаунт.
+- [x] Publish the project on your GitHub account.